MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-microsoft.md

    > [!div class="mx-imgBorder"]
    > ![Brands and Interests tiles.](media/BrandsInterest-tile-Hub.png "Brands and Interest tiles")

-## How we determine affinities
+## How we determine affinities and SoV

-We use Microsoft’s online search data to find affinities for brands and interests across various demographic segments (defined by age, gender, or location).
-The online search volume for a brand or interest determines how much affinity a demographic segment, compared to other segments, has to that brand or interest.
+We use Microsoft’s online search data to find affinities and SoV for brands and interests across various demographic segments (defined by age, gender, or location).
+The online search volume for a brand or interest forms the basis for determining the affinity or SoV.
+However, each provides a different perspective to understanding your customers.

+- Affinity is a comparative across demographic segments.
+You can use this to identify those demographic segments that have the highest affinity, as compared to other segments, for a given brand or interest.

+- SoV is a comparative across your selected brands or interests.
+You can use this to identify which brand or interest has the highest share-of-voice, as compared to other brands or interests you selected, for a given demographic segment.

 ## Affinity level and score